 Class

-Your character's class is essentially their role your fantasy world, as well as their calling.
+Your character's class is essentially their role in your fantasy world, as well as their calling.
 Your chosen class will determine most of what your character will be able to do - both in battle and out.

 There are 12 core classes to choose from: